getintern/nextjs-multi-language-template/README.md

 This is a starter template for creating multi-language websites using Next.js.
 It provides a solid foundation for developers who want to implement multi-language support in their web projects efficiently.
 Features

-    Multi-Language Support: Easily add support for multiple languages to your website.
+    **Multi-Language Support**: Easily add support for multiple languages to your website.
-    Dynamic Routing: Utilize Next.js's dynamic routing to handle different language versions of your pages.
+    **Dynamic Routing**: Utilize Next.js's dynamic routing to handle different language versions of your pages.
-    Localization: Organize your content in different languages for seamless localization.
+    **Localization**: Organize your content in different languages for seamless localization.
-    SEO-Friendly: Ensure that your website is SEO-friendly across all supported languages.
+    **SEO-Friendly**: Ensure that your website is SEO-friendly across all supported languages.
-    Customizable: Tailor the template to fit the specific needs and design of your project.
+    **Customizable**: Tailor the template to fit the specific needs and design of your project.

 Getting Started